whipsterCZ/laravel-tracy/README.md

 -------------
 This is it!
 No configuration needed.
-If you need configure Tracy or Laravel Exception handler @see `Tracy/ServiceProvider.php`
+If you need configure Tracy or Laravel Exception handler @see `Tracy/ServiceProvider.php` There are several versions of ExceptionHandlers for different Laravel Version - default is 5.2

 Bugsnag integration